 September 2021 - May 2023

-• Delivered excellent customer service, consistently receiving positive feedback from customers.
+• Delivered friendly and attentive customer service, earning frequent positive comments from shoppers.

 Skills